-The Energy Transition Is Underway
+The Energy Transformation Is Underway

-Natural gas is integral to this transition, as a less-carbon-intensive, more efficient bridge fuel.
-In fact, the U.S. Energy Information Administration’s Annual Energy Outlook 2022 report states that natural gas will remain one of the top most-consumed sources of energy, and “U.S. energy consumption will continue to grow through 2050 as population and economic growth outpace energy efficiency gains.”
+Natural gas is integral to this transformation, as it is a less-carbon-intensive, more efficient fuel.
+In fact, while U.S. natural gas production increased 91% from 2005 to 2021, total CO₂ emissions declined 18.4%, according to the U.S. Energy Information Administration¹.
 EnLink is primed to play a key role in meeting this demand, as approximately 90% of our current business is driven by natural gas and natural gas liquids.

 Industry Regulation and Trade Organizations

 The energy industry – and in particular oil and gas – is one of the most heavily regulated industries in the United States, subject to rules and oversight set forth by local, state, and federal governmental bodies.
 EnLink invests significant time and resources to comply with these important regulations, while delivering oil and gas products that power our daily lives in a safe and responsible manner.